-In January 2011, we entered into a Note and Warrant Purchase Agreement (the Note Agreement) with existing stockholders, including certain of our officers and directors, under which we issued subordinated secured promissory notes (the Notes) with an aggregate principal amount of \$5.0 million bearing interest at a rate of 8% per year.
-Our obligations under the Notes were secured by our assets, excluding intellectual property, and were subordinated to senior indebtedness of the loan agreement entered into in March 2005, as amended (see Note 7), and the Line of Credit (see Note 8).
+In January 2011, we entered into a note and warrant purchase agreement (the Note Agreement) with existing stockholders, including certain of our officers and directors, under which we issued subordinated secured promissory notes (the Notes) with an aggregate principal amount of \$5.0 million bearing interest at a rate of 8% per year.
+Our obligations under the Notes were secured by our assets, excluding intellectual property, and were subordinated to senior indebtedness under the Loan Agreement (see Note 7) and the Line of Credit (see Note 8).
 Notes issued under the Note Agreement matured on the earliest to occur of the closing of the next financing in which we issued and sold shares of capital stock of least \$25.0 million, a change of control as defined in the Note Agreement, or January 6, 2012 (the maturity date).
 In connection with the Note Agreement, we issued warrants to acquire a total of 103,182 shares of Series E-1 convertible preferred stock at \$0.02 per share.
 The fair value of these warrants, based on a contemporaneous valuation, was \$1.2 million and was recognized as an original issue discount amortizable over the expected life of the borrowing.
 As a result of our IPO in February 2011, the warrants were net exercised for 103,182 shares of our common stock and we repaid all principal and interest outstanding under these Notes in February and March 2011.
 Upon repayment of the Notes, the unamortized discount of \$1.2 million was immediately recognized as interest expense.